Visual-mov/holyc-nano/README.md

 # holyc-nano
 Basic syntax highlighting for HolyC/C+ (I prefer to call it C+) in GNU nano.
-I created this quickl for looking through the TempleOS source code.
-If you're more familiar with HolyC feel free to contribute.
+Most of `hc.nanorc` is copied from the nanorc file for C, so if you're more familiar with HolyC feel free to contribute.

 ## Installing
 Run `install.sh` within repo directory to install.